willstepp/writings/sanctum-kthadras/sk.notes.md

 * Why should I seek out suffering?
 I don’t believe in that sort of thinking.
 You don’t need to do anything.
 Suffering will seek out you.

+* Where are we?
+A place, a time, and an orientation.

+* Where am I?
+You are in a time, a place, and an orientation.

+* A certain place, a certain time, a certain orientation

+* The walls of the room are pulsating, slowly, like the slow beating of a heart.

+* The man's deterioration should expose his skull

+* A diffuse light bathed the room and yet there was no fixture or lamp that I could see.
+The light reminded me of a particular alley...

 ### McDonald's

 ### George's (Bar and Grill)

+* Will becomes frustrated and texts the number he was given by Dr. Burrows, offering 5000 upfront for a copy of the handbook.
+Fifteen minutes later he receives a reply: "ok" End of chapter

 ### The Man